On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Instances with Unique Stable Matchings

-We shall now design a polynomial-time algorithm to find a stable fractional matching which is not integral, whenever $I\notin CMFP$.
-There is no algorithm (irrespective of the time complexity) to find a stable fractional matching which is not integral in prior work.
-The various hurdles to this were illustrated in Section \ref{sec:struct}.
-However, when the preferences are strict, we can use envy to help find stable fractional matchings given a stable integral matching.
-The assumption of strict preferences is very important to establish our results.

-Note that by Lemma \ref{lem:one}, the matching returned by Algorithm 1 must be a subset of any stable matching.
-As a result, it suffices to have an algorithm which works on instances without MFP pairs.
+We now design a polynomial-time algorithm to find a stable fractional matching which is non-integral, whenever $I \notin CMFP$, starting from a stable integral matching (By \cite{gale1962college}, such a matching always exists and can be found efficiently.).
+To the best of our knowledge, there is no algorithm in prior work to find a stable fractional matching that is non-integral.
+When the preferences are strict, we utilize envy-graphs to help find stable fractional matchings given a stable integral matching.
+Note that by Lemma \ref{lem:cmfp}, the matching returned by Algorithm 1 must be a subset of any stable matching.
+As a result, it suffices to have an algorithm that works on instances without MFP pairs.
 We can first run Algorithm 1 and then use the aforementioned algorithm on the reduced instance returned by Algorithm 1.

-The key idea is that under strict preferences, when there are MFP pairs, then it is not possible to reduce the weight on the edge between them and still be stable.
+The key idea is as follows.
+Under strict preferences, when there are MFP pairs, it is not possible to reduce the weight on the edge between them and still be stable.
 However, whenever there are no MFP pairs, each edge matched under a stable matching will have at least one node who prefers another agent to their current partner.
-As a result, we can use envy-graphs to construct other matchings which improve the utility of some of the agents.
+To this end, we use envy-graphs to construct other matchings which improve the utility of some of the agents, without creating blocking pairs.
 As the preferences are strict, there will always exist a small enough weight to place on these matchings such that there are no blocking pairs with other nodes.
 While it is not necessary to explicitly construct envy-graphs to help find such matchings, envy-graphs help in expressing these ideas in an intuitive manner.
+While this paper presents the first exploration of the intersection of stability and incentive compatibility in fractional matchings, there is still much to be studied in this area.
+It would be interesting to see if relaxing stability can help achieve incentive compatibility or whether there are other classes of matching instances for which incentive compatibility can be achieved.